Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Results

+To better understand the dynamical character of the model, we compute the cosmographic quantities $q(z)$, $j(z)$ and $w_{\rm eff}(z)$.
+These functions depend only on $H(z)$ and its derivatives and are therefore sensitive even to small variations in $d$.
+Importantly, they provide a model-independent diagnostic: their interpretation does not rely on the microscopic origin of the energy component but only on its impact on the background expansion.
+This justifies their use even when $d$ is close to zero, addressing potential concerns about the relevance of Equations~\eqref{eq:q(z)} to \eqref{eq:w(z)}.

-Figure~\ref{fig:contours} shows the 1D posterior distributions and the 2D confidence contours at the confidence level $1\sigma$ and $99.7\%$ ($3\sigma$) for the parameters of the QCD model using multiple data sets.
-As we anticipated, the combination of CC and SNIa yields significantly tighter constraints, particularly in the parameter $d$ that quantifies deviations from behavior similar to $\Lambda$CDM.
-We do not observe strong degeneracies between $d$ and other cosmological parameters, with all data sets consistently favoring values clustered around $d = 0$.
+Figure~\ref{fig:contours} shows the 1D posterior distributions and the 2D confidence contours at the confidence level $1\sigma$ and $99.7\%$ ($3\sigma$) for the parameters of the QCD model using multiple datasets.
+As we expected, the combination of CC and SNIa yields significantly tighter constraints, particularly in the parameter $d$ that quantifies deviations from behavior similar to $\Lambda$CDM.
+We do not observe strong degeneracies between $d$ and other cosmological parameters, with all datasets consistently favoring values clustered around $d = 0$.

 Figure~\ref{fig:cosmography} presents the reconstructed evolution of the Hubble parameter $H(z)$, the deceleration parameter $q(z)$, the jerk parameter $j(z)$, and the effective EoS for the QCD-modified cosmology, using several combined datasets.
-We find that the behavior aligns with the expectations of $\Lambda$CDM at low redshifts, allowing only minor deviations.
-The deceleration parameter exhibits a smooth transition from deceleration to acceleration, while the jerk parameter remains close to the canonical value $j = 1$, further supporting the model's consistency with the observed expansion history.
-Furthermore, Fig.~\ref{fig:Ez2} displays the evolution of $E^2(z)$ versus $(1+z)^3$, highlighting regions where DE behaves as a cosmological constant, quintessence, or a phantom field.
+We find that the behavior aligns with the expectations of the $\Lambda$CDM at low redshifts, allowing only minor deviations.
+The deceleration parameter exhibits a smooth transition from deceleration to acceleration, while the jerk parameter remains close to the canonical value $j \simeq 1 $ as expected for a nearly constant dark-energy component and supporting the model's consistency with the observed expansion history.

+Figure~\ref{fig:Ez2} displays $E^{2}(z)$ as a function of $(1+z)^{3}$, allowing geometric comparison between the model and the $\Lambda$CDM, highlighting regions where DE behaves as a cosmological constant, quintessence, or a phantom field.
 Notably, subtle differences arise: the Universe appears to emerge from a phantom field (under the CC-only constraint) or quintessence (under other constraints) at $z > 0$, converging to a cosmological constant at $z = 0$.
 In the future ($z < 0$), the model suggests a tendency towards quintessence-like behavior.